 We recognize the benefits of and are committed to a culture of diversity and inclusion, where each individual is valued for their own unique perspective and experiences.
-Approximately 50% of our overall employee count and approximately 50% of our management team identify as female.
+As of December 30, 2023, 55% of our overall employee count and 53% of our management team identify as female.
 Additionally, we provide training to our management team and employees regarding diversity and inclusion and we continue to actively work to increase representation among underrepresented demographic groups within our employee base.